chris-cloudextend/netsuite-excel-addin/DOCUMENTATION.md

 ---

-## Single Sign Exception: MatchingUnrERV Account
+## Single Sign Exception: MatchingUnrERV Account (89201)

+### Quick Summary

+NetSuite treats **account 89201 (Unrealized Matching Gain/Loss)** differently from all other accounts.
+For foreign subsidiaries, NetSuite reverses the display sign in financial statements without changing the underlying GL value.
+Because XAVI uses true GL values for accuracy, we must apply a small sign adjustment **only for this one account** to match NetSuite's totals.

 ### The Exception